Robotics

 programming

-The process of entering digital information into a computer or computerized system.
+The process of entering digital instructions into a computer or computerized system.
 Programming involves the use of a machine interface and a programming language that can tell the machine what actions to perform.

 programming language

 A specific set of communication rules used to dictate instructions to a robot.
-Programming languages for robots include Robot Automatix Incorporated Language (RAIL), A Manufacturing Language (AML), and Artificial Language (AL), among many others.
+Programming languages for robots are typically used by engineers or programmers.

 proprietary languages

 A programming language that has been developed by a manufacturer for use exclusively with its own brand of robots.
-Over 100 proprietary languages exist for offline programming.
+Many proprietary languages exist for robot programming.

 robots